 $ ls -l myfile.dat -rw-r--r--.
 1 aturing math 0 June 23 15:33 myfile.dat

 Note that if public was set to 744 or u=rwx,go=r then myfile.dat would not be accessible.
 The execution bit must be set on a directory for its contents to be accessible.
-In general, for a file to be accessible, the rx permissions of every directory in the path to that file must be enabled (in this case for group and other).
+In general, for a file to be accessible, the rx permissions of every directory in the path to the file must be enabled (in this case for group and other).
 This explains why the chmod command was applied to both /home/aturing and public.
 If public was 755 and /home/aturing was 744 then public would not be accessible.

 Usually one wants to restrict access to directories and files and we show that next.

 Let's say you want to make a directory that only people in your Unix group can use but no one else.
 First determine which group you are in and which groups other users are in.
 Run the groups command to see your group(s):